 All DGA Mach X baskets are supplied with the Deluxe Mounting Option.
 This includes a lockable collar and ground anchor, giving you the flexibility to have multiple basket positions.
 The portable base shown in the picture is also available on request.

 Discounts for Course Installations

-Disc Zoo offers a complete Disc Golf course development service, and discounts are available for complete course installations.
+Disc Zoo offers a complete Disc Golf course development service, and the Mach X baskets are currently available for complete course installations.
 We can provide you with help and advice at every stage of the process, and will create a bespoke course package for you.

 Click the button below to find out more about our Course Development service, or contact us for more details and let us help you put a truly stunning course in the ground

 The most unique and functional design feature of the Mach X is the unified chain design.
 All strands of chain within this design are connected to one another through the single ring at the bottom of the chain area, which acts as the hub.
 The Unified Chain Design works together to stop and catch the incoming disc.

 The Mach X utilizes 16 outer strands of chain and 16 full-length inner strands of chain.
 It also incorporates 8 smaller intermediate strands of chain.
 That’s a total of 40 strands, making chain counting a thing of the past.

 Starting with the reflex chain design first incorporated in the Mach Lite, DGA has taken this concept a step further.
 A third, smaller strand of chain has been added that has multiple benefits.
 The inward angle it creates as it approaches the connection ring acts as a guidance feature that redirects the disc downward, ensuring it comes to rest in the basket.
 The added benefit of this smaller strand of chain is that it closes the gap between the inner and outer sections of chain, assisting to prevent a “spit through” on putts that miss slightly left or right of center.

 X-Pattern Inner Chain